lenesk/sokolova.dk/README.md

 [elena@sokolova.dk](mailto:elena@sokolova.dk)<br/>

-## Private teaching online, including exam training (PD3/Studieprøven)
+## Private Danish langauge lessons online in Zoom
+### Individual lessons at all levels according to Common European Framework of Reference for Languages

-#### Please, contact me by mail elena@sokolova.dk, if you would like to schedule private lessons or sign up for a group course.
+I offer online Danish classes in Zoom for individuals and companies.
+Please, contact me by mail elena@sokolova.dk, if you would like to schedule private lessons.
+You will then get a link to a zoom meeting, where we can have a conversation about your need and wishes for teaching.
+See the prices below for individual classes tailored to your needs:
-   You can choose

  * 1 x one-to-one Zoom lesson/exam training session (45 min.): 500 DKK
  * 5 x one-to-one Zoom sessons (45 min.): 2250 DKK
- * 20 x 45 min. group sessions (8-10 students) in Zoom (all levels): 2900 DKK
+ * 10 x 45 min. in Zoom (all levels): 4000 DKK
- * Studieprøven online course on Saturdays 9:00-12:30 (8-10 students

-   *Duration: 05.09.2020-14.11.2020 (44 academic hours) 4900 DKK*

- * Studieprøven online course on Mondays 17:00-20:30  (8-10 students)

-   *Duration: 24.08.2020-02.11.2020 (44 academic hours) 4900 DKK*
+ *Companies pay VAT, private individuals do not pay VAT*

 ## [Curriculum vitae (Danish version)](./cv.md)

 ## Blog